 The Apple Watch Series 3 was unveiled on 12 Sept 2017, and hit the shops 10 days later.
 But we're already looking ahead to Apple's next trick: when will the Series 4 be released, and what new features and tech specs should we expect?

-In this article we sift through the evidence and predict what new features and technologies the Series 4 will offer, as well as discussing what we would like to see next.
+In this article we sift through the evidence and predict what new features and technologies the Series 4 will offer (such as a sophisticated EKG heart sensor), as well as discussing what we would like to see next.

 Three generations in, we're starting to get a feel for Apple's smartwatch launch schedule, which was irregular early on but appears to be settling down into an annual event.